Virtual-Coffee/virtualcoffee.io/README.md

 ### Resources

-Our [VC Resources](https://virtualcoffee.io/resources) are creating using [MDX](https://mdxjs.com/).
+Our [VC Resources](https://virtualcoffee.io/resources) are created using [MDX](https://mdxjs.com/).
 MDX is basically a combination of Markdown and React.

 Any files added to `app/routes/__frontend/resources` will be automatically loaded and added to the appropriate index page.